Skiing with the Stars

 • Sean Baker grew up in Maine, fly fishing on the Kennebec, Penobscot, Rapid Rivers where his dad taught him how to cast and fish for brook trout.
 He spent his winter seasons ski racing in Maine in alternate seasons, until he made his way to Scotland as white water rafting guide and became a fly fish guide on the rivers Spey and Annan.
 Sean made his way to Jackson in 2007, and has since competed on behalf of the US fly fishing team in three national championships.
 When he’s not working as a ski instructor, trainer and examiner for Jackson Hole Mountain Resort you can find him mountain biking throughout the Intermountain-West, salt-water fishing in Belize, Mexico or Bahamas.

-• Mike is a self-proclaimed Jackson Hole ski bum on winter number 48.
+• Mike is a self-proclaimed Jackson Hole ski bum on winter number 49.
 He has 30+ years as a heli ski guide and has many first descents as a ski mountaineer.
 He spent many years adventuring with Doug Coombs, and takes responsibility for getting him involved in both heli skiing and climbing.
 Mike hired Doug Coombs for his first heli job with High Mountain Heli, and he was then one of Doug’s first employees in Alaska.
-They skied together almost daily when Doug first moved Jackson, tuning skis at TVS at night so they could ski every day.
+They skied together almost daily when Doug first moved to Jackson, tuning skis at TVS at night so they could ski every day.

 • I have grown up in Jackson Hole, Wyo., my entire life and have been riding for 12 years.
 I started out skiing at the age of 2 and switched over to snowboarding at the age of 6.
 Growing up in Jackson has allowed me to become an all-around rider when it comes to big mountain, riding parks and pipes and getting the opportunity to experience the great aspects of life.
 I love to film and work with photographers while riding, but - most importantly - I love to ride with my friends at my home mountain.
 Jackson Hole Mountain Resort will always be the true backbone of where my riding comes from.
 Throughout the years I have experienced different cultures by traveling to countries to take photos, film and compete.
 I want to take snowboarding as far as it will let me go - no matter what's stands in my way - as well as progress the sport.
 But when it comes down to it ...
 I love to snowboard.